suzigit/test-consensys/README.md

 There are two set of tests - one to each smart contract.
 Note that there are no tests to contracts developed with mocking purposes.

+**Tradeable Wallet tests**
-* Tradeable Wallet tests -> the most important issues are the 3 main functinalities - withdraw, sell and buy.
+The most important issues are the 3 main functinalities - withdraw, sell and buy.
 The tests cover:
 - owner is who is supposed to be (in order to check the initial setup)
 - only the contract owner can withdraw tokens (two tests to assure this)
 - the contract owner can put his wallet(=tradeable wallet) for sale
 - any user can buy a wallet if and only if the owner put this wallet for sale and this user provide enough money. (three tests to assure this)

+**Contract Creator tests**
-* Contract Creator tests -> the most important issues to test are ownership, contract creation and circuit breaker.
+The most important issues to test are ownership, contract creation and circuit breaker.
 The tests cover:
 - owner is who is supposed to be (in order to check the initial setup)
 - any user can create new Tradeable Wallets and its creation is reflected in view functions (getContractCount, getContracts)
 - it is possible to turn circuir breaker on, avoiding the creation of new Tradeable Wallets.